Editors pick W.D.C Author's Newsletter story about evil horses

 Fists pounded on the door.
 “Chet they’re gone!”
-Jack exclaimed, widening his blur eyes while he frantically searched the area.
+Jack exclaimed, widening his blue eyes while he frantically searched the area.

 Chet stepped outside and flipped the lock on the gate.“They must have forced the fence open.
 Go get the jeep, Jack.”
 He ordered his ranch hand.
 “We better find them before tonight or all hell will break loose.”